ErlerPhilipp/dr2_logger/README.md

 So far, I had no idea how to visualize and analyze cornering.
 Should the car change its direction faster?
 How much speed is lost in the process?
 How does e.g. toe and camber angle affect the acceleration and speed on straights?
 I think, you probably have a good feeling for the required steering and the overall performance can be measured simply with the race time.
 In contrast, you can hardly have a feeling for optimal gear and suspension setting.
 So, I focused more on these things.
 Anyway, if you have suggestions for missing plots, for improving plots and for more derived information, please tell me (in the project forum).

 On the long run, comparing two or more recordings would be great.
 However, this is not trivial because most plots would need a common registration.
-Using the run time won't work.
+Using the run time or progress won't work.
 Using the progress could work but would make time-dependent data hard to understand or even useless.

+You may see 'unknown car' or 'unknown track' in your logs.
+This happens when my internal database is outdated.
+If that happens, please fill in the car names in the 'unknown cars.txt' and 'unknown tracks.txt' that you should find in the dr2logger.
+Then please send the contents of those files to me.

 ## License ##